 Let us take a closer look inside a fiber optic cable.
 Fiber is essentially a hair-thin strand of glass.
 The core and cladding are usually made of ultra-pure glass.

 It is all in the Mode!

 In multi-mode fiber, some of the light travels in a direct route while others bounce off the walls.
-Because of this high dispersion rate, the quality of signal degrades over longer distances.
+Because of this high dispersion rate, the quality of the signal degrades over longer distances.

 Cost Equipment cost plays an important role when calculating deployment costs.
-Single mode fiber requires a light source with narrow spectral width making single mode transceivers and equipment more expensive.
-Multi-mode fibers typically use low cost light sources like LEDs or VCSELs.
+Single-mode fiber requires a light source with narrow spectral width making single-mode transceivers and equipment more expensive.
+Multi-mode fibers typically use low-cost light sources like LEDs or VCSELs.

-Color Single mode fiber is usually yellow in color.
-Multi-mode cables come in different types depending on core dia. and bandwidth– OM1, OM2, OM3, OM4 and OM5.
+Color Single-mode fiber is usually yellow in color.
+Multi-mode cables come in different types depending on core dia. and bandwidth– OM1, OM2, OM3, OM4, and OM5.
 OM1 and OM2 fibers are usually orange, OM3 aqua, OM4 aqua or pink and OM5 lime green.

-Vitex carries a large array of single mode and multi-mode fiber cables.
+Vitex carries a large array of single-mode and multi-mode fiber cables.
 If you have any questions, call us at 201-296-0145.